MORRIS & STONE, LLP / BREACH OF CONTRACT COUNSEL

 Many have the understanding that a breach of contract action can somehow morph into a fraud action if the breach was intentional or caused great harm.
 For example, we often get calls from people who have loaned money to someone, who stops making payments after a few months.
 The person is very upset because they were depending on the payments, and now because of the loan they are missing their own payments and suffering late fees and damaged credit.
 They proclaim that they want to sue for fraud and punitive damages.

 Breach of contract and fraud are completely different causes of action and normally occur at different times.
 To prevail on a breach of contract cause of action, you basically need only prove that you performed under the agreement, but the other side failed to do so.
 For fraud, you must show that the defendant (1) made a misrepresentation, (2) knowing it was false, (3) intending that you rely on the misrepresentation, and that (4) you justifiably relied on that misrepresentation, (5) to your detriment.
 Thus, if the defendant took the loan fully intending to pay it back, that is not fraud.
 Stated another way, fraud must take place before you loan the money, breach of contract occurs when the money is not paid back.
+That is not to say both cannot occur.
+If the defendant took the money knowing he could not pay it back, that is fraud.
+And when he later fails to repay the money, that is still breach of contract.

 Our Commitment